FarronF/limerick-council-meetings/meetings/2017/12/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th November 2017.md

 **4.Introduce a New Years Eve Event to Limerick** with a fireworks display on New

-Years Eve at King John’s Castle---
+Years Eve at King John’s Castle
+---
 5

 **Audience**